shreyansh-tyagi/java-projects/README.md

 * The @Controller annotation indicates that a particular class serves the role of a controller.
 Spring Controller annotation is typically used in combination with annotated handler methods based on the @RequestMapping annotation.
 It can be applied to classes only.
 It's used to mark a class as a web request handler.

 ## *@ModelAttribute*
-* @ModelAttribute is an annotation that binds a method parameter or method return value to a named model attribute, and then exposes it to a web view.
+* @ModelAttribute is an annotation that binds a method parameter or method return value to a named model attribute, and then exposes it to

+## *@RequestHeader*
+* @RequestHeader annotation binds request header values to method parameters.
+If the method parameter is Map<String, String> , MultiValueMap<String, String> , or HttpHeaders then the map is populated with all header names and values.